 New services are getting discounted and bundled with other products, giving viewers the temporary perception that their entertainment budgets aren’t rising yet.

 How are marketers reaching users of ad-free streaming services?

 Product-placement deals, targeting users elsewhere with automatic content recognition (ACR) data, funneling money to affiliated networks, and using contextual signals to inform ad buys are a few ways that marketers are indirectly finding these viewers.

 WHAT’S IN THIS REPORT?
-This report analyzes data, trends and monetization in the US subscription video space.
+This report examines US subscription video trends and data.

 Exportable files for easy reading, analysis and sharing.

 Reliable data in simple displays for presentations and quick decision making.